-The Audit Committee normally meets twice a year and has responsibility for, amongst other things, reviewing the annual report and accounts and interim statements involving, where appropriate, the external auditors.
-The Committee also approves the external auditor’s fees and ensures the auditor’s independence as well as focusing on compliance with legal requirements and accounting standards.
+The Audit Committee normally meets two to three times per year and has responsibility for, amongst other things, reviewing the annual report and accounts and interim statements involving, where appropriate, the External Auditor.
+The Committee also approves the External Auditor’s fees and ensures the Auditor’s independence as well as focusing on compliance with legal requirements and accounting standards.
 It is also responsible for ensuring that an effective system of internal control is maintained.
 The ultimate responsibility for approving the annual financial statements and interim statements remains with the Board.

-The Finance Director and Chief Operating Officer, and the external auditors attend meetings by invitation only.
-The Audit Committee meets privately (without any other Board member present) with the external auditors at least once per year.
+The Finance Director and Chief Operating Officer, and the External Auditor attend meetings by invitation only.
+The Audit Committee meets privately (without any other Board member present) with the External Auditor at least once per year.

-The Group’s auditors are Grant Thornton LLP based at 1020 Eskdale Road, Winnersh, Wokingham RG41 5TS and were appointed in 2019 as part of a tender process.
-The current Audit partner is Mark Bishop.
+The Group’s Auditor is Grant Thornton UK LLP based at 20 Valpy Street, Reading, Berkshire, RG1 1AR and was appointed in 2019 as part of a tender process.
+The senior statutory auditor is Jonathan Oakey.

-The Directors’ remuneration can be found in the Remuneration Committee Report on pages 38 to 41 of the 2019 Annual Report.
+The Directors’ remuneration can be found in the Remuneration Committee Report on pages 32 to 35.

-The Directors believe that the above disclosures constitute sufficient disclosure to meet the requirements of the QCA Code for a Remuneration Committee Report.
+The Directors believe that the disclosures in that report constitute sufficient disclosure to meet the requirements of the QCA Code for a Remuneration Committee Report.
 Consequently, a separate Directors’ Remuneration Report is not presented in the Group’s Annual Report.
 However, the Committee will continue to review guidance in relation to the contents of remuneration reports and ensure the reporting evolves as the Committee considers appropriate.

 The independent Non-Executive Director(s) and the Non-Executive Chairman sit on the Committee, and the Chief Executive Officer attends by invitation only.